What the OBP-dependence of established run estimators probably looks like

 Our first set of charts shows the run production that the following five linear run estimators give us when we provide them the input data we generated for the 1994 Cleveland Indians (and EBPt included for reference):

-Oh my.
 They all go negative between p=.12 and p=.19.
-That’s absurd, and it reaches absurdity for OBP’s not far from the ones you see against the best pitchers in the game.
+This is of course impossible in actual baseball, and these go negative for OBP’s not far from the ones you see against the best pitchers in the game.
 In other words, these go negative at what is possibly the expected OBP in some actual single MLB games.
 Also, their runs per plate appearance plots don’t have the upward curvature we expected – they’re straight lines, well *almost* perfectly straight lines, anyway.
 But that’s to be expected given that they’re linear formulas.
-Finally, at p=1, their runs-per-plate-appearance (and runs-per-base-reach) numbers are well below the .90 to .97 range we’re looking for.
+Finally, at p=1, their runs-per-plate-appearance (and runs-per-base-reach) numbers are well below the .96 to .999 range we’re looking for.

-The advantages of linear formulas include their simplicity of use, but you pay for that in having a relatively narrow range of on-base percentages in which they are accurate.
+Looking at the chart, these curves demonstrate that narrow range over which they are accurate.
 Notice how all the curves bunch together in the p=.30 to p=.37 range within which almost all team seasonal values fall.
 Everybody’s right where it counts, but outside the team average values for p that we see in actual gameplay, linear run estimators appear to do poorly.
 And for individual matchups, we’ll see values of p outside that range.

-The next set of charts shows the run production that the following four nonlinear run estimators give us for the 1994 Cleveland Indians, with EBPt included for reference.
+The next set of charts shows the run production that the following four nonlinear run estimators give us for the 1994 Cleveland Indians.

 These include the original Runs Created, which set down the basic principle of multiplying a base-reaching rate by a base-advancement rate.
 All the others in this category are basically increasingly complex variations of this principle.
 (I’ve never seen TOP referenced outside of the original author’s web page about it, but it seemed intriuging so I thought I’d include it.)